Review: Dawn French’s 30 Million Minutes at the Vaudeville Theatre, London

 ⭐️⭐️⭐️⭐️

-30 Million Minutes was something between a beautifully motivational speech and a seat at French’s coffee table, gifted with extended autobiographical narratives; it was Dawn French laying bare some of the key, defining moments of her 30 Million Minutes of life to date, in her characteristically engaging and relatable manner.
-The shared moments spanned a lifetime and a wide array of topics and relationships via a ‘How do you be a …’ motif.
-French came across as honest, relatable and very warm; and yes, she was of course, very funny.
-It wasn’t laugh-a-minute and it certainly was not text book stand-up, but what was offered instead was thoroughly entertaining and fascinating.
+30 Million Minutes is something between a beautifully motivational speech and a seat at French’s coffee table, gifted with extended autobiographical narratives.
+It’s Dawn French laying bare some of the key, defining moments of her 30 Million Minutes of life to date, in her characteristically engaging and relatable manner.
+The shared moments span a lifetime and a wide array of topics and relationships via a ‘How do you be a …’ motif.
+French comes across as honest, relatable and very warm; and yes, of course, very funny.
+It’s not laugh-a-minute stand-up, but what is offered instead is thoroughly entertaining and fascinating.

 IMG_4888.PNG

-Naturally, in telling her tales, French did treat us to some of her brilliant, famously comical physicality and her equally well known phrases and choice terms (norks/ growler/ tossers) – moments which could only be so funny when provided with French’s delivery.
-I saw the ‘Still Alive’ tour with Jennifer Saunders in 2008 and there was a distinct difference between that version of Dawn French and this. ’30 Million Minutes’ was about the private rather than the public, famous self and I got the impression that this show was partly about French taking ownership of her own story, dispelling all the myths written about her with hugely entertaining honesty and proud fearlessness.
-At times, the performance was incredibly moving, particularly as French treated the whole thing as a bit of a chin-wag in the almost intimate setting of the Vaudeville Theatre.
-We had great seats, in B row, but I should imagine that most of the audience felt the sense of closeness to the legend on stage, whom many will have adored for years from the viewing comfort of their sofas.
+Naturally, in telling her tales, French does treat us to some of her brilliant, famously comical physicality and her equally well known phrases and choice terms (norks/ growler/ tossers) – moments which could only be so funny when provided with French’s delivery.
+But I saw the ‘Still Alive’ tour with Jennifer Saunders in 2008 and there was a distinct difference between that version of Dawn French and this. ’30 Million Minutes’ is about the private rather than the public, famous self and I got the impression that this show is partly about French taking ownership of her own story, dispelling all the myths written about her with hugely entertaining honesty and proud fearlessness.
+French treats the whole thing as a bit of a chin-wag in the almost intimate setting of the Vaudeville Theatre.

 Website Powered by WordPress.com.